Padraic J. O’Rourke

 Later Years and Legacy

 Padraic J. O’Rourke continued to write and remain active in literary circles well into his later years.
 He contributed poems to The Leitrim Guardian in the 1970s, including some of his finest mature work as discussed above.
 In these final decades he achieved a kind of elder-statesman status in his community – a respected journalist-poet whose writings recorded the dreams and values of a generation.
-O’Rourke died on 5 April 1980 at his home near Kiltyclogher, at the age of 77.
+O’Rourke died at his home near Kiltyclogher on Holy Saturday, 5 April 1980, at the age of 77.
+His funeral was held on Easter Monday, with a reading of one of his poems delivered by Fr.
+Hannon.
 In its obituary notice, the Leitrim Observer described him as a “well-known Leitrim writer and poet,” paying tribute to his lifetime of letters.
 He was laid to rest in the cemetery adjoining St. Patrick’s Church in Kiltyclogher, in the soil of the parish that had nurtured his imagination.

 Though he never published a book-length collection in his lifetime, O’Rourke’s legacy endures in the pages of Irish newspapers and local journals where his verses appeared, and in the fond memory of the community he served.
 His poetry – rich with the lore of Leitrim’s fields, the faith of its people, and the voice of its boreens – stands as a lyrical chronicle of 20th-century rural Irish life.
 Today Padraic J. O’Rourke is remembered as a gifted regional poet-journalist who captured the hopes and heartbreaks of his homeland in lines of simple beauty and sincere feeling.